Plyometric Workout Rolled Rubber Gym Flooring

 Consider rubber gym flooring rolls for use in a school or athletic gym setting too.
 The cushioning available with these mats is amazing for keeping students and athletes healthy and able to perform at the top level, both during practices and games.
 Additionally, by offering a slightly cushioned rubber flooring rolls for gyms, athletes will be able to practice longer without pain and fatigue.

-Cheerleading Workouts: If your cheerleading team at school or at the team gym must hold practice on a hard floor, such as a wood gym floor, the rubber gym flooring rolls from Greatmats will give you a much more appropriate flooring material.
+Cheerleading Workouts: If your cheerleading team at school or at the team gym must hold practice on a hard floor, such as a wood gym floor, our rubber gym flooring rolls will give you a much more appropriate flooring material.
 Cheerleaders are constantly performing jumps, rolls, hand springs and sudden dance moves where a cushioned flooring will yield a less stressful workout and help to avoid injuries.

 Heavy Workouts: The 3/8 rubber flooring works great for intense aerobics and advanced plyometrics.
 By making use of cushioning in the floor during heavy aerobics routines, you'll have a greater ability to work out for longer periods without wearing down.